 You will also easily find direct buses to Antalya from all over the country.
 Both long-distance coach buses in addition to smaller buses from nearby coastal cities are abundant.

 The otogar (bus terminal) is quite a distance from the city center, but you can take a tram back and forth.
-Antalya has lots of machines situated throughout the city where you can easily charge your transport card.
+Antalya has lots of machines situated throughout the city at which you can easily top up your transport card.

 The most popular place to stay is right within the Kaleiçi, or Old Town district.
 As mentioned above, this a pleasant district lined with historical buildings and is completely pedestrian friendly.
 It almost acts as a city within a city.

 It does, however, feel very touristy.
 The restaurants and shops are mostly oriented toward international tourists rather than locals, and the prices reflect that.